-Urinary Tract Infections in Pregnancy
+Urinary Tract Infections During Pregnancy

-Symptoms of Urinary Tract Infection during Pregnancy
+Symptoms of Urinary Tract Infection During Pregnancy

 - Frequent urination

-- Pain and burning sensation during urination
+- Pain and burning sensation while urinating

 - Odor in urine